Women of reproductive age group have monthly menstrual cycle & she should bleed 4-5 days normally with average blood loss of upto 60-80 ml.

 - Use of blood thinners in DVT patient or cardiac patient can again cause abnormal heavy flow

 - Liver and kidney disorder can be responsible for menorrhagia

 Management depends on cause of menorrhagia.

 - Hormonal imbalance can be managed with oral progesterone or estrogen-progesterone combinations.

 - Adenomyosis or small fibroids can be managed medically with insertion of progesterone releasing device in uterine cavity,

-- Endometrial ablation is first line treatment if uterus is less than 10 weeks of size.
+- Endometrial ablation is first line treatment by a gynecologist if uterus is less than 10 weeks of size.
 It involves removal of the full thickness of endometrium together with superficial myometrium & basal glands, it retains uterus.

 - However large fibroids can be managed surgically either by laparoscopic myomectomy or laparoscopic or open hysterectomy if patient is near menopause.
 Surgery, and in particular hysterectomy improves heavy menstrual bleeding more effectively than medical options.
 However because of reversibility of medical treatment and the added risk & complications of surgery, surgical treatment is not usually considered first line.